-From the waiting list created as described above, owners are responsible for screening prospective tenants for occupancy of assisted apartments.
+From the regional waiting lists created as described above, owners are responsible for screening prospective tenants for occupancy of assisted apartments.
 Owners must comply with all applicable non-discrimination laws and regulations in screening and making offers of housing for assisted and non-assisted apartments (more information on applicable laws and regulations is available from the participating PHAs).